BattModels/BattModels.github.io/README.md

 The list of publications is in `bib/pubs.bib`.
 Typing `make` will generate `pubs.html`, which contains a pretty, sorted HTML-formatted list of papers.
 The public page, `publications.html`, also has a link to download the original BibTeX.

+**WHENEVER YOU HAVE A PAPER PUBLISHED, PLEASE:**
+1. Pat yourself on the back and have a drink/treat.
+2. Submit a PR to add your publication to the website!
+(See "Quick Setup" section above for how to do this)

 News Items and Blog Posts
 -------------------------